What is HBO Max?

 AT&T has ambitious goals for scaling HBO Max, and has already announced several noteworthy initiatives to achieve that scale.
-First, AT&T plans to release an ad-supported version of HBO Max in early 2021 (price TBD).
+First, AT&T plans to release an ad-supported version of HBO Max in 2021 (price TBD).
 This offering will be the first major HBO-branded project to have commercials.
 Despite some concerns about HBO brand dilution, this is likely a necessary step to reach the HBO Max subscriber growth goals.

 Equally notable, HBO Max plans to host content from other media companies and enable those organizations to sell ads.